stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 high TSS concentrations).
 As a result, we selected the first model as the most suitable for covering the entire area of the stormwater heatmap.
 Figure 4.13 shows the model fit for each individual predictor, plotted against data points.
+Correlation between the two predictors was low (correlation coefficient < 0.1).

 ![](media/image14.png)

 **Figure 4.13** Single-predictor plots for TSS, showing fit of the Landscape Predictor Model to each predictor.
+Model fitting was performed using maximum likelihood (ML) estimation.

 Comparisons between the Null Model, Categorical Land Use Model, and Landscape Predictor Model can be visualized through residuals (Fig.
-4.14) and also coefficient values (Table 4.3; Fig. 4.15).
+4.14) comparative metrics such as AIC, and coefficient values (Table 4.4; Fig. 4.15).
 The lowest AIC value is for the Landscape Predictor Model, indicating best fit to the TSS data of these three models.